tsuru/tsuru/README.md

 ## Quick Start

 With the purpose of test tsuru and/or for development, you can use [installer](https://docs.tsuru.io/master/experimental/installer.html) to have tsuru up and running.
-This is an experimental feature so **DON'T USE FOR PRODUCTION!**
+Installer is an experimental feature.

 ### From Binary